AnastasiaJ369/AnastasiaJ369/README.md

 My name is Anastasia, an aspiring software developer from Florida!
 I'm currently in school with the goal to obtain an AS degree in Computer Programming and Analysis and potentially a Bachelor's in Information Technology afterwards.
 While I like the idea of combining these degrees with my degree in Biomedical Sciences, I'm finding out more  about the world of software development and what all I can create and do that keeps me from wanting to limit myself to one field.

-Currently, I'm teaching myself Javascript and React as those aren't included in the A.S or B.S degrees that are offered.
+Currently, I'm teaching myself VanillaJS and React as those aren't included in the A.S or B.S degrees that are offered.

 Right now, I'm working on a couple of projects including a personal portfolio, a mockup therapy website, and a cursor controlled animation!